nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** July 2nd is the day in 1871 that Victor Emmanuel II of Italy enters Rome after having conquered it from the Papal States.
+**<b>📌 Daily Fact:</b>** July 3rd is the day in 1979 that U.S. President Jimmy Carter signs the first directive for secret aid to the opponents of the pro-Soviet regime in Kabul.

 ---